MST-Systemtechnik/node-red-contrib-belimo-cloud-connector/README.md

 ## Installation and Usage

-1. Go to your Node-RED users directory and run: `npm install node-red-contrib-belimocloud`
+1. Go to your Node-RED users directory and run: `npm install node-red-contrib-belimo-cloud-connector`
 2. Start Node-RED
 3. Drag-in a belimo-connector and create a oauth configuration
 4. Enter a valid username and password for the belimo-cloud